ChrisOfBristol/qucs-netlist/README.md

 		qucs-netlist mycircuit.sch -y

-FILES
+==OTHER SYSTEMS==
+	INSTALLATION

+Your system must have Python3 installed (and QUCS if that is available for your system).
+If Qucs is not available you could edit out the part of the program that uses it, but the output file will only contain a parts list there will be no nets.

+Copy the files into a convenient directory:

-qucs-netlist is the program.
+	qucs-netlist.py is the program.
-qucs-netlist.html is the help file. qucs-netlist.dat links Qucs component names with VeroRoute ones. qucsparts.sch is a Qucs schematic containing all the parts that the program can process.
+	qucs-netlist.html is the help file.
+	qucs-netlist.dat links Qucs component names with VeroRoute ones. qucsparts.sch is a Qucs schematic containing all the parts that the program can process.
 It can be used for a test of the program.

+RUNNING
+Copy the QUCS schematic to your qucs-netlist directory, then in a terminal, cd to that directory, then type

+		{route to directory}qucs-netlist.py mycircuit.sch

+The output file will be called mycircuit.net

+If you run it again it will not overwrite the existing file, unless you add -y at the end of the line:

+		qucs-netlist mycircuit.sch -y

 ERRORS